 Any tax or legal information provided is merely a summary of our understanding and interpretation of some of the current income tax regulations and is not exhaustive.
 Investors must consult their tax advisor or legal counsel for advice and information concerning their particular situation.
 Neither the Fund nor any of its representatives may give legal or tax advice.

 The information provided herein represents the opinion of Jacob Mutual Funds and is not intended to be a forecast of future events, a guarantee of future results, nor investment advice.

-Click here to view the holdings for the Jacob Small Cap Fund, as of August 31, 2013.
+Click here to view the holdings for the Jacob Small Cap Growth Fund, as of August 31, 2015.

-Click here to view the holdings for the Jacob Micro Cap Fund, as of August 31, 2013.
+Click here to view the holdings for the Jacob Micro Cap Growth Fund, as of August 31, 2015.

 Please note that these holdings are subject to change and should not be considered a recommendation to buy or sell any security.